Мастер и Маргарита - Михаил Локшин

 Click here to read the history of this film

-The regular visitors to this website know that Mikhail Bulgakov's novel The Master and Margarita has three storylines: the biblical story, the story of the devil in Moscow, and the love story of the master and Margarita.
-In Michael Lockshin film a fourth storyline is added.
-It tells the story written by the master about himself, his beloved Margarita and the people around him.
-The title of that story is - you might have guessed it - The master and Margarita.
+The regular visitors to this website know that the novel The Master and Margarita by Mikhail Bulgakov has three storylines: the biblical story, the story of the devil in Moscow, and the love story of the master and Margarita.
+In this film a fourth storyline is added.
+That fourth storyline tells how a writer, who is called the master, writes a novel about himself, about his beloved Margarita and about the people around them who influence their lives.
+The title of that novel is - you might have guessed it - The Master and Margarita.

-Confused?
-Looking at the result, it seems reasonable to assume that the screenwriters of this film must also have been quite confused with this extra dimension.
-While Bulgakov in his novel initially runs the three storylines in parallel in a clear manner to have them come together flawlessly at the end, in this film it is quite a muddle.
-During the 2 hours and 37 minutes of this film, events move quickly and chaotically from one storyline to another in a sometimes a difficult to follow chronology.
+Would you find this a bit confusing?
+Don't worry, the screenwriters of this film were apparently sometimes quite confused themselves with this extra dimension.
+Where Bulgakov in his novel initially runs the three storylines in parallel in a clear manner and make them come together flawlessly at the end, in this film there is quite a muddle.
+During the film's 2 hours and 37 minutes, the events are jumping quickly and chaotically from one storyline to another, without dramatic connections or logical leads, and in an often incomprehensible chronology.

 The storyline

-Woland arranges that the master and Margarita are reunited in his flat.
-During this meeting, the secret police invade the flat.
-When the armed policemen burst in, however, they only find Behemoth, who fires at them from the chandelier.
+After that, we see very shortened versions of the last chapters of Bulgakov's novel.
+Azazello offers a cream to Margarita, Margarita flies to the ball on a broom, and Woland ensures that the master and Margarita are reunited after the ball.
+During this reunion, the secret police invade the apartment.
+When the armed forces burst in, however, they only find Behemoth, who fires at them from the chandelier.
 As a result of the firefight, not only the apartment catches fire, but almost all buildings in Moscow are destroyed by explosions and fires.
-Woland and his retinue, together with the master and Margarita, survey the city of Moscow, whiwh is almost completely destroyed - a reference to an ending that Bulgakov had in mind once for one of the early versions of his novel.
-While the group is oerlooking the ruins, we see a zeppelin arriving in the red-hot sky with which Woland and his leave Moscow.
-Finally we see the master and Margarita happyly and peacefully together in the garden of their house.
+Woland and his suite, together with the master and Margarita, overlook the city of Moscow, which has been almost completely destroyed - a reference to the ending that Bulgakov had in mind for one of the early versions of his novel.
+While the group is viewing the ruins, we see how a zeppelin approaches in the red-hot sky to pick up Woland and his entourage for leaving Moscow.
+Finally, we see the master and Margarita living happily and peacefully together in the garden of their small house, followed by some images of strange figures and bizarre dialogues that may have meaning in the minds of the filmmakers, but not in those of the fans of Bulgakov and The Master and Margarita.

 Review

-Ase a principle, I have no objections when a film is not a literal transcription of the book on which it is based.
+As a principle, I have no objections when a film is not a literal transcription of the book on which it is based.
 But on April 28, 2023, the production company Mars Media announced that the original title of the film - Woland - would change to The Master and Margarita with the aim to «combine the power and spirit of the novel with the story we want the tell audience with our film».
 This change made many fans of Bulgakov believe that, despite previous reports, the film was moving towards a reasonably faithful screen version of the novel - quod non.
-And after having seen the film twice, I still wonder what «they want the tell audience».
+And after having watched the film a dozen times to create the subtitles, I still wonder what «they want the tell audience».

 After all, the film is quite precarious: I have seen rather strong scenes mixed together with downright weak scenes.
 At times I was watching a good part with great interest, although it was often suddenly cut off in the middle of a sentence for no apparent reason.
 At other times, I would find myself looking boredly at the status bar of my video player to see how much longer it would last.